matheusbraun/braun-extension-pack/README.md

 A collection of vscode plugins that makes it more productive (and cool).

+You can install it from the marketplace [here](https://marketplace.visualstudio.com/items?itemName=matheeusbl.braun-extension-pack).

 ## Included Extensions

-- [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) - Allows matching brackets to be identified with colours.
+- [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=coenraads.bracket-pair-colorizer-2) - Allows matching brackets to be identified with colours.

 - [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) - A dark theme for VS Code.